Ecotrust/ocs-wp/app/plugins/admin-menu-editor/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A6P9S6CE3SRSW
 Tags: admin, dashboard, menu, security, wpmu
 Requires at least: 4.1
-Tested up to: 5.3
+Tested up to: 5.8.1
-Stable tag: 1.9.3
+Stable tag: 1.10

 Lets you edit the WordPress admin menu.
 You can re-order, hide or rename menus, add custom menus and more.

 == Description ==
 Admin Menu Editor lets you manually edit the Dashboard menu.
-You can reorder the menus, show/hide specific items, change premissions, and more.
+You can reorder the menus, show/hide specific items, change permissions, and more.

 **Features**